EarthenSky/course-navigator/README.md

 -

 ### data:
-- data stores cached versions of ~50mb of public course outline data, taken over ~100k api requests.
-Needless to say, 1 request is much faster than 100k.
+- data stores cached versions of ~25mb of public course outline data per semester, taken over ~30k api requests each.
+Needless to say, a single request is much faster than 30k.
 -